dpritchett/repo-config-management/README.md

 ## Big Reasons for Managing Repositories with Code

+1. Transparency and improved customer service outcomes
+2. Detailed automated change auditing and rollbacks
+3. Centralized and transparent management of membership and access levels

 ### 1. Transparency and improved customer service outcomes

 Managing non-sensitive GitHub configuration via terraform makes your GitHub settings viewable by users who don't need admin accounts.
 This makes for much quicker customer service and less time asking admin users to look things up.